aws/aws-application-networking-k8s/docs/getstarted.md

-# Get Start Using the AWS Gateway API Controller
+# Getting Started with AWS Gateway API Controller

 Once you have [deployed the AWS Gateway API Controller](deploy.md), this guide helps you get started using the controller.